adrienbrault/instructrice/README.md

 $instructrice->get(
     ...,
-    llm: OpenAi::GPT_4T, // API Key will be fetched from the environment variable );
+    llm: OpenAi::GPT_4T, // API Key will be fetched from the OPENAI_API_KEY environment variable );
 ```